-The dark but definitive contours of India’s emerging, new republic
+FIR 59/20 and the dark contours of India’s emerging, new republic

-The announcement slipped quietly into the Lok Sabha on September 15.
+The announcement slipped quietly into the Lok Sabha on September 15, a notable day in the recreation of the republic.

 Alongside the fisheries minister’s relief package for fisheries and the health minister’s study on the efficacy of yoga in the recovery of Covid-19 patients, the culture minister declared an expert committee would start a “holistic study of original and evolution of Indian culture to since (sic) 12000 years”.
 The members included archeologists, a former Supreme Court judge, a Canadian-Indian immunologist and veterinary surgeon and the chairman of the “World Brahmin Federation”.